Magna Steyr: Current

-In March 2017 Magna Steyr started to produce the new BMW 5 Series sedan; production is shared with BMW Group's manufacturing plant in Dingolfing, Germany.
+In March 2017, Magna Steyr started to produce the new BMW 5 Series sedan; production was shared with BMW Group's manufacturing plant in Dingolfing, Germany, until the new eight generation of the 5 Series.

-In early December 2016 Magna International announced it will build the new Jaguar I-Pace, the company’s first battery electric vehicle.
-Jaguar later said Magna Steyr will also assemble its E-Pace crossover, starting later in 2017.
+In early December 2016, Magna International announced it will build the new Jaguar I-Pace, the company’s first battery electric vehicle.
+Jaguar later said Magna Steyr will also assemble its E-Pace crossover, starting later in 2017 and ending in 2024.
 Magna Steyr confirmed the deal following Jaguar's announcement.
-Production for the I-Pace started in early 2018.
+Production for the I-Pace started in early 2018 and ended in 2024.